 It's a quirky sounding fuzz.
 Very grainy and lo-fi, with a healthy dose of that 'dying battery' quality.
 The nasal voice is due to the very limited bandwith of the 2N270 transistors.
 This is not the fuzz to end all fuzzes (check out the Electricity Fuzz for that!), but it has some unique sonic qualities, not found in more popular vintage fuzz circuits, like the tonebenders and fuzzfaces etc.

-In the Vintage Three Volt Fuzz, one of the three 2N270 transistors or the original schematics is replaced with an AC125 or GC301 germanium, due to a lack of 2N270s with satisfying properties for a great match of three.
+In the Vintage Three Volt Fuzz, one of the three 2N270 transistors or the original schematics is replaced with an GC301 germanium, due to a lack of 2N270s with satisfying properties for a great match of three.
 The unique voice and indiosyncrasies of the pedal remains the same.

 Download the Reuss FZ-01 Vintage Three Volt Fuzz manual here

 PLEASE NOTE: Prices at the webshop are listed without VAT.
 For customers in the European Union 25% VAT is added at check-out.